elisha2kyakpo1/Library_app/README.md

 ## About the app

-> In this project I build a books library app where a user can add a book, delete and toggle the status as read or unread.
+> In this project I build a books library app where a user can add a book, delete and show the status as read or unread.

 ## Getting Started